webosose/website/content/en/docs/guides/setup/system-requirements.md

 * (Optional) Input devices such as a keyboard and a mouse

 {{< note >}}
 * webOS OSE 2.0 officially supports **[Raspberry Pi 4 Model B](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/)**.
-To avoid insufficient memory issues, the recommended memory of Raspberry Pi 4 is 2 GB or higher.
+To avoid insufficient memory issues, the recommended RAM memory of Raspberry Pi 4 is 2&nbsp;GB or 4&nbsp;GB.
+Currently, the 8&nbsp;GB RAM model is not supported.
 * webOS OSE 2.0 is designed for touch interface, so we recommend that you use a touch device as an input device for the target device.
 If you use a keyboard and a mouse as input devices, some functionalities might not work.
 {{< /note >}}